AndrewJSchofield/strimzi-kafka-operator/design/service-binding.md

 There are of course two secrets now, the CA certificate secret accessed via the `Kafka` CR and the client's password secret accessed via the `KafkaUser` CR.

-The consuming client needs to know the listener name, the keys for the CA certificate secret fields for the certificate and password, and the key for the password field in the `KafkaUser` secret.
+The consuming client needs to know the listener type, the keys for the CA certificate secret fields for the certificate and password, and the key for the password field in the `KafkaUser` secret.

 TThe Service Binding Operator creates binding information which contains: